-2021 — SOFiSTiK establishes new subsidiary SOFiSTiK North America in the USA
+2021 — SOFiSTiK establishes new subsidiary SOFiSTiK North America

 SOFiSTiK has established the new subsidiary SOFiSTiK North America in Tennessee, USA.
 With this move, SOFiSTiK maintains its international growth trajectory and positions itself in the strategically important North American market.
 SOFiSTiK North America will serve the market-specific software and service needs of the North American construction industry, with a special focus on bridge design.
 The technical center’s expertise builds on a powerful software toolset for construction staging, time dependent effects, structural optimization, pre- and post-tensioning, and fast computing, aiding the development of integrated workflow for modeling, analysis, design and reporting for their clients’ individual bridge and infrastructure construction projects.Operations of the technical center in the US steered by experienced structural engineer and bridge design specialist, Andrés von Breymann.